 Absolutely!
 The Vgn Way is not a place of judgement.
 Shad is strictly vegan, and Nija is a plant-based flexitarian with gluten sensitivity.
 Here at the Vgn Way we encourage you to do what makes you feel good, strong, and healthy.

 To be healthy and strong, be sure that your sources of food include calcium, vitamin D, vitamin B-12, iodine, iron, zinc, omega-3 fatty acids, and protein.
-Here again, the good news is that on a well-planned vegan diet it is much easier for the average person to maintain dietary guidelines than you may think.
+On a well-planned vegan diet, it is much easier for the average person to maintain dietary guidelines than you may think.
 A lot of plants have protein, and a variety of plant-based foods – such as beans, nuts, seeds, avocados, tofu, legumes, whole grains, whole fruits and vegetables – meet the daily dietary guidelines provided by the U.S. Departments of Health & Human Services.